nineonewk/parrot/termsofservice_facebook.md

 Contact Us

-If you have any questions about these Terms, please contact us.
+If you have any questions about this Privacy Policy, please contact us.

-답장하거나 전달하려면 여기를 클릭하세요.
+Email : parrotalexa@gmail.com

+Telephone Number : +82-53-813-0799

+Address : NINEONE CO., Ltd.

+2912-4, Dalgubeol-daero, Suseong-gu, Daegu, Republic of Korea